 Get Help with Domestic Violence Charges in Harris County

 Being charged with domestic violence is not the same as being convicted of domestic violence.
-If you’re a woman who’s been charged domestic violence it’s important to act quickly to protect your rights.
+If you’re a woman who’s been charged with domestic violence it’s important to act quickly to protect your rights.

 No matter how bad the legal situation seems, there’s always hope.
 Lisa Shapiro Strauss is a former County D.A. turned Houston domestic violence lawyer who has represented many clients charged with domestic violence, assault, and similar crimes in Houston and surrounding communities.
 In many instances, Lisa’s skillful representation has resulted in the charges against her clients being either dropped or reduced.